 Sandwiched between Black Friday and Cyber Monday, Small Business Saturday (SBS) is a staple in the post-Thanksgiving shopping weekend.
-For the past 13 years, Small Business Saturday has been a great way for small businesses to generate revenue and get back in touch with their communities.
-And Small Business Saturday 2023 is no exception.
+For over a decade, Small Business Saturday has been a great way for small businesses to generate revenue and get back in touch with their communities.
+And Small Business Saturday 2024 is no exception.

 For businesses nationwide, SBS is huge.
 Find out what it is, who can participate, reasons to hop on board the bandwagon, and how to do it.